 He still reads the news everyday and occasionally sends me articles to read.
 I don’t follow the news however.
 While it’s important to be interested in the world around me, when I’m confronted with anything news-related I usually ask myself: “Should I care about this?”

 If something is really important and worth knowing I’ll find out about it sooner or later.
 Last year was an exception as I visited RNZ pretty much every day to get a status update on the situation in New Zealand during the COVID-19 pandemic.
 Even then, however, I started to limit the amount of times I’d seek out information in order to protect my mental health.
 I noticed the less news I read, the better I felt.
-This is especially true since these days are usually filled with negativity and pessimism.
+This is especially true since these days they are usually filled with negativity and pessimism.
 Two things I don’t need in my life.